titomazzetta/Boston-Bus-Line-Tracking/README.md

     <li>Run the application and verify that the map overlay, custom marker icons, directional markers, and icon tracers are functioning as intended.</li>
 </ol>

+<h2>Roadmap of Future Improvments</h2>
+<p>Would love to figure how to create a tracing line that connects to the updated position of the markers</P

 <h2>Contribution and Feedback</h2>
 <p>Contributions to this repository are welcome.
 If you encounter any issues or have suggestions for further enhancements, please feel free to open an issue or submit a pull request.
 Your feedback will be highly appreciated and will help improve the codebase.</p>